18afisher/WeatherStation/README.md

 # Version 0.1
 The first version!
 The program has some basic features, such as:
 * Sending and retrieving data from an Arduino 101 to a Raspberry Pi via Bluetooth Low Energy (BLE)
-* Displaying data on 3 graphs
+* Converting data into readable values
+* Publishing that data onto a command prompt.

 # What's coming next?
 Version 0.2 will have:
 * A basic neural network
-* A better graphical interface
+* A graphical interface with graphs
 * Support for notifications on the Central device
+* Multiple updates.